Vehicle valuations and write-offs

 What we look at

-When looking into these types of complaints, to help us consider it fairly we might ask you and your insurer for certain information, for example:
+When looking into these types of complaint, to help us consider it fairly we might ask you and your insurer for certain information, for example:

 - independent engineer or expert reports – including any details of modifications to the vehicle